MohanasundaramS/jackknifeR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of jackknifeR is to perform Jackknife on regression or correlation estimation.
+The package jackknifeR includes the functions to perform Jackknife on regression or correlation estimation.

 ``` r
 library(jackknifeR)